jacksonzou123/runandgun/README.md

 # Final

-Our game is a boss fighting game where your objective is to defeat the boss and the minions that spawn to defend the boss.
+Our game is a boss fighting game where your objective is to defeat the boss.
+This is a 2D top down game where you control a small character moving around the screen while shooting and avoiding enemy projectiles.
+Monsters will be spawning at certain intervals from spawners and will constantly be attacking you.
+The boss will have different attack modes based on how much health it has.
+Your health is listed on the bottom of the screen, as well as the current weapon you have equipped and the ammo you have left.

+How-to:
+Run the game and click the button in the first menu and play
 Controls:
 W - Move upward
 A - Move left
 S - Move downward
 D - Move right
-F - Place defensive shield
+F - Place defensive wall
 E - Switch weapon
 Left Mouse - Shoot